shoeffner/mthesis/src/gaze_library.md

 parameters `landmark_indices`, `model`, and `model_scale`.
 The landmark indices are a list of integers corresponding to the landmarks of @Sagonas2016, but with an offset of $-1$ since @Sagonas2016 use 1-based indexing, while Dlib uses 0-based indexing.
-The default model uses six landmarks (see SECTION REFERENCE).
+The default model uses six landmarks (see @sec:detecting-faces-and-eyes).

 The steps `EyeLike` and `PupilLocalization` are fully exchangeable since both are implementations of @Timm2011 (`EyeLike` is a copy of Hume's code